Policy relevance of causal quantities in networks: Averaging over units, then over assignments

 \section{Averaging over units, then over assignments}

 We can also represent some estimands as first averaging over units and then over possible treatment assignments.
 In the simplest case, we can, for each possible treatment assignment, average the potential outcomes of all units; then we marginalize over those average potential outcomes according to the probability of each under a policy of interest.
 This \emph{expected average outcome} (EAO) directly addresses the question of what happens in expectation under that policy.
-And, if the decision-maker's utility is linear in the average outcome, it is sufficient for policy choice.
+And, if the decision maker's utility is linear in the average outcome, it is sufficient for policy choice.
 In the context of causal inference in networks, the EAO (or the difference in EAO under two policies) has been studied in some recent work \citep[e.g.,][]{chin2022evaluating,viviano2025policy}.
-One observation is simply that EAOs under policies of interest should continue to receive attention from researchers.
+One observation is simply that EAOs under policies of interest should continue to receive attention from methodologists, and empirical researchers interested in informing policy may wish to estimate EAOs.

 It is also possible to define other quantities less familiar in the causal inference literature.
-To again consider something like a ``direct effect'', we can, for each possible treatment assignment $\vect{z} \in \{0, 1\}^n$, summarize the potential outcomes of all units that were treated or not in that vector (Figure \ref{fig:overview}, lower left).
-Then we can average these $2 \times {2^n} - 2$ entries to produce average outcomes for treated and untreated units under some distribution for $\vect{Z}$, some policy of interest $\pi$.
-We call these \emph{expected focal average outcomes} (EFAOs), as they are the expected averages of different focal sets defined by treatment (and potentially indirect exposure to treatment, say from units at a distance $\ell$ away in the network).
-A decision-maker could combine these two averages in a (possibly weighted) average welfare computation.
+To again consider something like a spillover effect, we can, for each possible treatment assignment $\vect{z} \in \{0, 1\}^n$, summarize the potential outcomes of all units that had different number of treated neighbors in that assignment (Figure \ref{fig:overview}, lower left).
+Then we can average these entries to produce average outcomes for units with 0, 1, or at least 2 treated neighbors under some distribution for $\vect{Z}$, some policy of interest $\pi$.
+We call these \emph{expected focal average outcomes} (EFAOs),

+where $\condexpectpi{\pi}{\cdot}{\cdot}$ denotes the conditional expectation over $\vect{Z}$ w.r.t. policy $\pi$ (an ``assignment-averaging'') and $\avg{\cdot}_{f_i(\vect{Z})=1}$ denotes the conditional average over focal units, a ``unit-averaging''.
+EFAOs and AFEOs are thus named with the same words in different orders, reflecting that they perform the same two averaging steps (over units and over treatment assignments) but in the opposite order.
+Such EFAOs --- defined by the number of treated neighbors --- would then answer the question of what the average outcome of units with, e.g., exactly one treated neighbor is under a policy $\pi$.

+Do these EFAOs and contrasts between them for different policies or different focal maps satisfy the two desiderata we have proposed?